Catherine Gund: Career

 She also produced Angola Do You Hear Us?
-Voices from a Plantation Prison (2022) (formerly A Peculiar Silence), a short film directed by Cinque Northern about Liza Jessie Peterson's shutdown 2020 performance of her acclaimed play "The Peculiar Patriot" at Angola, the Louisiana State Penitentiary, America's largest prison-plantation.
-(Paramount Plus/MTV Docs).
-The documentary examines what led to the shutdown of the performance, the material that confronted a system, and how the impact of Peterson's visit rippled through Angola long after the record of it was erased by prison authorities.
+Voices from a Plantation Prison (2022) (formerly A Peculiar Silence), a short film directed by Cinque Northern about Liza Jessie Peterson's shutdown 2020 performance of her acclaimed play The Peculiar Patriot at the Louisiana State Penitentiary, Angola.

-Her archival footage has been featured in numerous TV Shows and films, including How to Survive a Plague, United in Anger, the 2012 documentary Koch, VICE Special Report: Countdown to Zero, Fauci (2022), Cured (2020), Larry Kramer in Love and Anger (2015).
+Her archival footage has been featured in numerous TV Shows and films, including How to Survive a Plague, United in Anger: A History of ACT UP, the 2012 documentary Koch, VICE Special Report: Countdown to Zero, Fauci (2022), Cured (2020), and Larry Kramer in Love and Anger (2015).

-Gund currently serves on boards of several organizations including Art for Justice, Art Matters, Baldwin for the Arts and The George Gund Foundation.
+Gund currently serves on the boards of Art For Justice Fund, Art Matters, and is the Chair of The George Gund Foundation.
+She was the founder and a founding board member of JustMedia.
+She was a founding board member of Baldwin for the Arts and currently serves on their advisory board.
 She also co-founded the Third Wave Foundation, an organization that resources youth-led, intersectional, gender justice movements.
 She was the founding director of BENT TV, the video workshop for LGBTQI youth, and was on the founding boards of Iris House, Working Films, Reality Dance Company, and The Sister Fund.
 Previously, Gund has served on the boards of Bard Early Colleges, Osa Conservation, MediaRights.org, The Robeson Fund of the Funding Exchange, The Vera List Center for Art and Politics at the New School, and the Astraea Foundation.